devv-guru/Arkana/_src/Graph.User.Mcp.Client/DEPLOYMENT.md

 ### Prerequisites
 - Windows 10/11 with Windows Hello capability
-- Azure AD account with Microsoft 365 access
+- Microsoft Entra ID account with Microsoft 365 access
 - PowerShell 5.1 or newer
 - .NET 9.0 Runtime (will be auto-installed if missing)